 It’s often said that the words we use form only 7% of our communication with other people.

 This comes from a study by Albert Mehrabian 197.
 He looked at the importance of non-verbal communication in a face-to-face situation.
-He concluded that the tone and body language has a higher significance (38% and 55% respectively) than the words used when conveying a message face to face.
+He concluded that our tone and body language has a higher significance (38% and 55% respectively) than the words used when conveying a message face to face.

-Communication Is An Exchange Of Energy
+I Believe It’s An Exchange Of Energy

 As well as an exchange of information, I believe that communicating with another person, or any number of people, is about an exchange of energy.